expanduc/pyconuy/README.md

 Rules
 =====
-The rules are simple, you spend a bit of time coding, we got to choose the one we most like.
+The rules are simple, you spend a bit of time coding, we got to choose the one we like the most.
 Only open licensed software is allowed to be used and you can team up with as many developers as you like.

 We watch out for, but not limited to: